 Rich Mintz, Executive Vice President

 But organic reach is not enough.
-Showing content to people who have already “liked” our pages helps with retention and stewardship but doesn’t help us reach anyone new; hoping to reach existing fans’ networks is an imperfect way of reaching potential new supporters.
-Organic content is best used alongside a healthy investment in paid promotion, so that we can combine the people we acquire organically (who, because of their social ties, are bound to perform well) with a separate population of people we acquire through successful data-driven inferences.
+Showing content to people who have already “liked” our pages helps with retention and stewardship but doesn’t help us reach anyone new; hoping to reach existing fans’ networks with organic content was an imperfect way of reaching potential new supporters.

 No matter what, the share of organic content in our News Feeds was bound to decline.
 Facebook is a business, and it has a structural incentive to monetize its platform as much as it can without killing our addiction to it.
 What this Facebook experiment is telling us is that organizations will need to become more deliberate about how they complement their organic content with paid promotion.